mbkoltai/mbkoltai.github.io/_posts/ecopol/2018-11-18-monetary_circuit.md

 Now we can see a *causal* multiplier effect, as the initial injection of money as advanced wages by $$D_1$$, $$V_1$$, leads to the realization of commodities of a (multiple times) higher total value.
 $$V_1$$ *CoG* is sold in step (2), then again $$V_2$$ of *CoG* in step (4), and $$P_1$$ (?) of *MoP* sold in step (5), and more *MoP* in step (6) when firms in $$D_1$$ buy *MoP* from firms within their sector.
-The flow of money can be seen on the following figure I created:
+The flow of money can be seen on this figure I created:
 ![_config.yml]({{ site.baseurl }}/images/v1_moneyflow_circuit.PNG)

 **Figure 1: the flow of money through both departments**